Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Register-AzRecoveryServicesBackupContainer.md

 PS C:\> Register-AzRecoveryServicesBackupContainer -ResourceId <AzureVMID> -VaultId <vaultID> -WorkloadType �MSSQL� -BackupManagementType �AzureWorkload�
 ```

-The cmdlet registers an azure VM for the workload MSSQL.
+The cmdlet registers an azure VM as a container for the workload MSSQL.

 ## PARAMETERS